jorgmayo/recursionschemes/recursionTalk.md

 ---
 res44: String = "3 * 2 * 2"
 ```
+Nice!
+We are using all our abstract functions to get pretty nice functionalities.

-## Morphisms between recursive structures
+## Morphisms between inductive structures

 ---

-We are gonne to end this talk with one last comment about recursive strctures.
-We have allready seen functions to evaluate (cata) and to generate (ana) recursive data types.
-But what if we want to use a function between recursive data Types, for example, a function `reduce: Ring => Ring` that simplifies expresions as `x + x => 2*x`.
-This can be made using our `Fix` and a special kind of algebra.
-The algebra we are gonne use has signature `RingF[Fix[RingF]] => Fix[RingF]`, because we need to work over the general recursive case.
+We are going to end this talk with one last comment about inductive structures.
+We have already seen functions to evaluate (catamorphism) and to generate (anamorphism) inductive data types.
+But what happens if we want to use a function between inductive data Types?
+For instance, a function `reduce: Ring => Ring` that simplifies expressions as `x + x => 2*x`.
+This can be made by using our `Fix` and a special kind of algebra.
+The algebra has signature `RingF[Fix[RingF]] => Fix[RingF]`, because we need to work over the general case.
 Take a look to the implementation of this:

 ```scala
 def reduce[A]: RingF[Fix[RingF]] => Fix[RingF] = {